qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 key is not often used.
 It is available on the macroboard shift layer for completeness.

 ## Common to All Fn Layers
-* If on a layer a switch is not necessary so the following keys become themselves.
+* If on an Fn layer a switch is not necessary so the following keys become themselves.
 * Left control is ANSI layer select.
 Basic conformist ANSI.
 * Left win is macroboard layer select.
 * Left alt is navigation layer select.
 You MUST be in this mode for **BQN**.